macster110/aipam/AiPAM_builds/ReadMe.txt

 #Running the aipam.jar file

 If using Windows simply download the .exe file and double click to open.
+For version > 0920 Java 13 is required.
+This can be downloaded as a JDK from oracle.

 Alternatively

 runAiPam.bat is a bat file that will run the jar file with the correct vm argumnets

-You must have java 8 installed for this to work, ideally version 131.
-You may need to change "set path" in the .bar file to your java 8 jre or jdk folder.
-To do this open the file in notepad, change the path, save and then double click the file again
+For versions < 0920 you must have java 8 installed for this to work, ideally version 131.
+You may need to change "set path" in the .bat file to your java 8 jre or jdk folder.
+To do this open the file in notepad, change the path, save and then double click the file again.
+Java 131 is the last release before a bug is introduced which prevents SOundSort from playing audi clips.

+Change log

 SoundSort_0921b.exe - windows executable.
 May require Java 13 download.Based on JavaFX 14 and major revision to sound playback to make more reliable.